 Selling and Marketing.
-Total selling and marketing expenses increased from \$4.7 million, or 21.6% of total revenue in the 2002 quarter, to \$5.6 million, or 20.1% of total revenue in the 2003 quarter.
-The 2003 quarter increase resulted primarily from approximately \$1 million associated with the addition of CFX headcount and facility costs.
-The Company anticipates that it will continue to make significant investments throughout the remainder of 2003 in its global sales and marketing organization to strengthen its competitive position, to enhance major account sales activities and to support its worldwide sales channels and marketing strategies.
+Total selling and marketing expenses increased from \$5.5 million, or 22.4% of total revenue in the 2003 quarter, to \$6.1 million, or 19.3% of total revenue in the 2004 quarter.
+The increase resulted primarily from approximately \$670,000 in additional costs related to CFX, mainly the result of the inclusion of a full quarter of CFX operational activity in 2004.
+The Company anticipates that it will continue to make significant investments throughout 2004 in its global sales and marketing organization to strengthen its competitive position, to enhance major account sales activities and to support its worldwide sales distribution and marketing strategies.

 Research and Development.
-Research and development expenses increased in the 2003 third quarter to \$5.9 million, or 21.0% of total revenue, from \$5.2 million, or 23.7% of total revenue, in the 2002 quarter.
-The increase primarily resulted from approximately \$1.1 million in additional headcount and facility costs associated with CFX.
-These costs were partially offset by \$196,000 in capitalized internal software costs.
+Research and development expenses increased in the 2004 first quarter to \$6.3 million, or 20.3% of total revenue, from \$5.7 million, or 23.0% of total revenue, in the 2003 quarter.
+The increase resulted primarily from approximately \$1 million in additional costs related to CFX, mainly the result of the inclusion of a full quarter of CFX operational activity in 2004.
+These costs were partially offset by \$158,000 of internal software costs capitalized in excess of the prior year quarter.

 The Company has traditionally invested significant resources in research and development activities and intends to continue to make significant investments in this area.

 Amortization.
-Amortization expense increased to \$276,000 in the 2003 third quarter from \$194,000 in the prior year quarter.
-The increase relates to amortization expense associated with intangible assets acquired in the CFX acquisition.
+Amortization expense increased to \$287,000 in the 2004 first quarter from \$223,000 in the prior year quarter.
+The increase relates to the full quarter of amortization expense associated with certain intangible assets acquired in the CFX acquisition in 2004 as compared to 2003.

 General and Administrative.
-General and administrative expenses increased from \$2.5 million, or 11.6% of total revenue in the 2002 third quarter, to \$3.0 million, or 10.8% of total revenue in the 2003 third quarter.
-Increased costs of approximately \$800,000 related to the CFX acquisition were partially offset by approximately \$150,000 in lower headcount related costs and reduced legal expense.
+General and administrative expenses increased from \$2.6 million, or 10.7% of total revenue in the 2003 first quarter, to \$3.5 million, or 11.2% of total revenue in the 2004 first quarter.
+The 2004 quarter included increased costs of approximately \$490,000 related to a full versus partial quarter of CFX expenses and of approximately \$200,000 related to increased salary and headcount related costs.

 The Company maintains commercial insurance to protect against and manage the risks involved in conducting business.
 The cost to obtain insurance coverage for such risks has significantly increased due to the environment within the commercial insurance industry.
-When the Company renewed its U.S. contract for employee health insurance coverage in 2003, the new contract resulted in significantly higher health insurance costs than in prior years.
-Based on recent negotiations of the 2004 U.S. health insurance contract, these costs are expected to continue to significantly increase in future periods.
+When the Company renewed its U.S. contract for employee health insurance coverage in 2004, the new contract resulted in significantly higher health insurance costs than in prior years.
+Based on this contract and the general trend in domestic health care costs, these costs are expected to continue to significantly increase in future periods.
 Because these insurance costs relate to personnel, they are allocated to each functional area of the Company and will increase cost of sales, sales and marketing, research and development, and general and administrative expenses in future periods.

 On July 30, 2002 the Sarbanes-Oxley Act (the "Act") was signed into law.
 The Act contains far-reaching corporate governance reforms and new disclosure requirements for public companies.
 Certain of the Act's provisions became effective immediately, while other provisions will be implemented through December 31, 2004.
-Costs to comply with the provisions of the Act, including legal and accounting fees, will result in higher general and administrative expenses in future periods.
+Costs to comply with the provisions of the Act, including legal, accounting and consulting fees, will result in higher general and administrative expenses in future periods.